It's Rush Limbaugh, the EIB network of the Limbaugh Institute for Advanced Conservative Studies.

 You just said talking to your gay buddies that they're against this or that.

-Well, I'm talking about the the liberal ones.
+Well, I'm talking about the liberal ones.

-But when the we basically, in most cases, even the DOMA case, the majority of the voters were Republican in that particular thing.
+I can persuade people on the merits of the argument, but when we basically, in most cases, even the DOMA case, the majority of the voters were Republican in that particular thing.

-They they passed it for political expediency.
+They passed it for political expediency.

 They wanted to get more people to come out to that election cycle.